NCHRP Synthesis 20-05/Topic 53-09 [Active (Synthesis)]

 ||Leslie C. Harwood

 ||Maple Consulting, LLC|

-Monitoring of stormwater best management practices (BMPs) is a requirement of most state departments of transportation (DOTs) construction permits and post-construction EPA National Pollutant Discharge Elimination System permits.
-This monitoring typically involves expensive and staff-intensive efforts for regular inspection to ensure the BMPs are functioning as designed and are not in imminent need of maintenance (e.g., clean-out).
-In recent years, the use of Un-manned Aerial Systems (UAS) has evolved rapidly as a tool with the potential to both reduce the costs and improve the data collected during stormwater management inspections for state DOTs.
-To date, UAS monitoring of stormwater BMPs conducted by state DOTs has demonstrated promising results (or potential applications) with regard to speed, accuracy, and repeatability for several important BMP performance and maintenance factors.
+Inspection of stormwater best management practices (BMPs) is a requirement of most state departments of transportation (DOTs) construction and Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) permits.
+This inspection typically involves expensive and staff-intensive efforts for regular inspection to ensure the BMPs are installed, functioning as designed, and are not in imminent need of maintenance and/or retrofitting and replacement.
+In recent years, the use of Unmanned Aerial Systems (UAS) has evolved rapidly as a tool with the potential to both reduce the costs and improve the data collected during stormwater BMP inspections for state DOTs.
+To date, UAS inspection of stormwater BMPs conducted by state DOTs has demonstrated the potential for promising results (or potential applications) with regard to speed, accuracy, and repeatability for several important BMP performance and maintenance factors.

-The objective of this synthesis is to document the current practices of state DOTs in using UAS as a tool for stormwater BMP inspections.
+The objective of this synthesis is to document the current practice of state DOT use of UAS as a tool for stormwater BMP inspections.

 Information to be gathered includes (but is not limited to):

-• Extent and type of UAS used for highway stormwater BMP monitoring;
+• Types of UAS and sensors used for stormwater BMP inspections;

-• Technical limitations, problems encountered, and lessons learned in using UAS monitoring; and
+• Technical limitations, problems encountered, and lessons learned in using UAS for inspections;

 Information Sources (Partial):

-• Technical Memo – Small Unmanned Aerial System (sUAS) Stormwater Control Measure (SCM) Inspection Pilot.
-(2019).
-Prepared for MassDOT by Comprehensive Environmental Inc.
+• Technical Memo – Small Unmanned Aerial System (sUAS) Stormwater Control Measure (SCM) Inspection Pilot (prepared for MassDOT by Comprehensive Environmental, Inc., 2019).